 We acquired the requisite materials: 6-foot lengths of bamboo, lots of plain white sheets, masking tape and hot glue.
 To begin, we had to split the bamboo, which was its own learning curve.
 Pro-tip: wear gloves!
 Split bamboo is very sharp and splintery, our hands got terribly cut up the first day.
 I found the easiest way to split the bamboo was to use a pair of garden shears to split the end and slide the shears down the split.
 Generally splitting them into quarters seemed to work quite well.
 The bamboo becomes very flexible yet is still very strong.

-L to R: Nell Casson, Susanne Larner, Krista Dalby
+L to R: Nell Casson, Susanne Larner, Krista Dalby with our bunny skeleton

 We started out building the frame of the rabbit's body, a big oval shape, and made cross-bars from unsplit bamboo for structural support.
 We attached the bamboo together with joints of masking tape.
 Once we'd made the body, we could divide up the different tasks: someone made the hind legs, someone else the head, tail, and front legs.
 We attached it all together, but left the head separate.
 When the structure was finished we sprayed the joints with Rockerguard - an automotive product that is basically a rubberized glue that ensured that if the masking tape dried out all the joints wouldn't spring apart.